Frequently Asked Questions

 We take copyright infringement very seriously, so please report any alleged abuse by using this form and we will respond in a timely manner.

-In your email, be sure include the URL where the infringed material is located, a description of the alleged infringement, proof that you own the copyright, and proof that you are the copyright holder (or are acting on the holder’s behalf).
+In your email, be sure to include the URL where the infringed material is located, a description of the alleged infringement, proof that you own the copyright, and proof that you are the copyright holder (or are acting on the holder’s behalf).